Natterjack toad: Life history

 Natterjacks live for up to 15 years, and feed mainly on insects, especially beetles.
 At night, they move around open terrain with sparse vegetation, and their tracks can often be seen in loose sand.
-They move considerable distances each night, enabling the species to colonize new habitats very quickly.
+They move considerable distances each night, enabling the species to colonize new habitats shut up.

 Reproduction

 The natterjack toad spawns between the end of April and July, laying strings of eggs in shallow, warm pools.
 Because the natterjack toad is often present in low numbers, its loud mating calls are important so that the sexes can find each other.

 Natterjacks can only spawn in pools that have a very slightly sloping bottom, and tolerate only sparse vegetation on the banks and in the water.
 Since pools of this description are often temporary, sometimes the tadpoles die when the pools dry out.
 The natterjack compensates for that risk by mating over an extended period each summer.
 Thus, in September, the age of the juveniles can vary from one to three months.
 Early breeders seldom breed again later in the season, though some females do spawn twice in a year.